 You will also need to use f_getChild() to access an existing child node if you set a Python attribute in the Group with the same name as that node (you will get a NaturalNameWarning when doing this).

 4.4.1.
 Group instance variables

 The following instance variables are provided in addition to those in Node (see Section 4.3):

-v_nchildren The number of children hanging from this group.
+v children Dictionary with all nodes hanging from this group.

 v_filters Default filter properties for child nodes.